 So we begin with a title telling us it’s Pagan Rome, 37-41 AD.
 We see Caligula and his sister Drusilla cavorting...
 He is called to see Tiberius, the current ruler and Caligua’s adoptive grandfather, played by Peter O’Toole.
 He’s all pale and his face has bloody sores, seriously such a horrifying figure I was really hoping he would die sooner than later, because his presence made me so uncomfortable.
 He forces Caligula to “do your dance, boy” which Caligula resists.
 Tiberius makes him do it, and it’s this highly-stylized military thing that you can tell he’s been doing since he was five and finds horribly humiliating.
 However, we see the first glimmers of Caligula’s character when he snaps into this almost psychotic wide-eyed smile, seems to turn his mind off, and throws himself into his performance with maniacal gleeDude, that's about as good a description of this film as I can get...

-not only is it difficult to understand what’s going on and who all these characters are, but the whole alien world of Ancient Rome, which results in the pleasant moviewatching experience of truly having no idea what you’re going to see next.That's right, bro... so anyway, the gig at the dismal frat house over, we come home and lo and behold the tape we tried to record hadn't worked, so we had to try again.
-It was pretty painful going the first time, but now... well.... and to make matters 'worse,' someone had relieved my nervous anxiety of playing in this crowded frathouse basement about five hours earlier with a chunk of a beer coaster that had been dipped in liquid acid, which had kicked in a BIG way right as we started playing Pink Floyd's "Echoes."
-I needed a roadie/keeper just to help me out of my rig at the end, I just stood there, dumbfounded as my face melted onto the beer-soaked wooden plank stage and my girlfriend, in full lizard girl makeup, beckoned, hideously, the sweat and makeup congealing in swirls of muddy desire so terrible that even now in writing of it I cringe like a sailor in Poe's "Descent into the Maelstrom."
+not only is it difficult to understand what’s going on and who all these characters are, but the whole alien world of Ancient Rome, which results in the pleasant moviewatching experience of truly having no idea what you’re going to see next.That's right, bro... so anyway, the gig at the dismal frat house over, we come home and, lo and behold, it didn't record.
+We wasted the whole 3 hour stretch of our initial viewing for nothing; so we had to try again.
+It was painful enough the first time and we were too busy with pre-show jitters to pay close attention, but now... well.... and to make matters 'worse,' someone had relieved my nervous anxiety of playing in this crowded frathouse basement about five hours earlier with a chunk of a beer coaster that had been dipped in liquid acid, which had kicked my brain into lightshow nirvana in a BIG way right as we started playing Pink Floyd's "Echoes."
+I needed a roadie/keeper just to help me out of my rig at the end I just stood there, dumbfounded as my face melted onto the beer-soaked wooden plank stage and my girlfriend, in full lizard girl makeup, beckoned, hideously, the sweat and makeup congealing in swirls of muddy desire so terrible that even now in writing of it I cringe like a sailor in Poe's "Descent into the Maelstrom."

-So now dawn is coming up and this six hour movie is still slogging away, I'm feeling guilty and scared of my girl upstairs in my room, beckoning even through her snores, and finally I see the infamous death wall scene...and Caligula throwing the tomato at his foe, who is buried with his little head waiting in the dirt like a single cabbage.
+So now dawn is coming up and our duping of CALIGULA is still slogging away, and I'm feeling guilty and scared of my girl upstairs in my room, beckoning even through her snores, her lizard makeup off, exposing her alabaster perfection (she was Italian-American, from Carmel, NY, the type with pale blue eyes and perfect white skin) and finally I see the infamous death wall scene...and Caligula throwing the tomato at his foe, who is buried with his little head waiting in the dirt like a single cabbage for the approaching blades.
 And Caligula's immortal line, "If only all of Rome had just one neck!"

-I crawled up to sleep around dawn, with the girlfriend waiting, asleep but sexually hungry as always, even in sleep, her lips reaching up like a flower in search of the sun on a foggy day, but everything about her was too beautiful, her alabaster Roman skin and jet black hair now swathed in my deep red sheets in what looked like endless permutations of still-beating hearts.
-I felt like a Viking being expected to figure out how to work a flying saucer to become an acceptable part of this labyrinthine half-asleep seduction and then when I closed my eyes all I could see was bright bands of red, the heart patterns forming from rushing blood in my ears and the sounds of dozens of televised screaming executions echoing from tinnitus feedback and all the time she yearning with every breath pulling me towards her, big legs grinding together and me like that Viking now struggling out of a sticky Venus fly trap, its perfume as elegant as Paris and in its way not beguiling but freaking me out, me who has still not been there and think its all a bit bourgeois and yet I hate hippies even as I am one kind of so go figure how my hatred and judgment slowly suffocate and devour me even as a debauched youth and there I am and I close my eyes and melt into her arms and there are these big mower blades coming for me, the wall of death... if all of Rome had just one neck..
+I crawled up to sleep around dawn, with the girlfriend waiting, asleep but sexually hungry as always, even in sleep, her lips reaching up from the warm earth like a flower in search of the sun on a foggy day, but everything about her was too beautiful, her alabaster Roman skin and jet black hair now swathed in my deep red sheets in what looked like endless permutations of still-beating hearts.
+When I closed my eyes all I could see was bright bands of red, the heart patterns forming from rushing blood in my ears and the sounds of dozens of televised screaming executions echoing from tinnitus feedback and her yearning with every breath, her pulling me towards her, her big legs grinding me up like a sticky Venus fly trap snapping shut, its perfume not beguiling but freaking me out.
+I close my eyes and melt into her arms and there are these big mower blades coming for me, the wall of death... the blades, the black blood-stained earth, the red wall, the jeering, the light rain, the mist, if all of Rome had just one neck..

-it's never stopped, it's my VERTIGO cliff ledge, it's my Rushmore, Max, it's my Joe Black chess game on the beach from which no Spassky goes unfunneled... it's there like the guardian at the gates of my coveted guest list hell.
+It's never stopped, that LSD-vision of death whilst wrapped in sleepy white arms and red sheets on a cold Sunday morning... it's my VERTIGO cliff ledge, my Joe Black chess game on the beach from which no Spassky goes unfunneled... it's there like the guardian at the gates of my coveted guest list hell.
 I don't want to go but there I am in line... and there that wall is... now it's even closer.

 Because a week later, Max rented the 'other' edition.
 We apparently had got the wrong edition of CALIGULA, it had been re-edited and stuff added and other stuff removed and either way we hated it but it just... would... not stop.
-That "just one neck" line made it into our daily parlance to express nearly anything we loved or hated -- if only all of fratdom had just one neck; if only all of beer had just one neck, if only all of Avondale had just one neck -- it summed up perfectly our LSD-addled desire to crush our enemies and hear da lamentations of der wimmen, to devour and encompass, to rule them all, or at least ourselves, to reclaim some modicum of glorious and even arrogant power over our own lives, and to at least not sleep, at least notzzz and not get old, and swollen, and engorged like a snake eating our own selves.
+That "just one neck" line made it into our daily parlance to express nearly anything we hated or wished to devour --it summed up perfectly our LSD-addled desire to crush our enemies and hear da lamentations of der wimmen, to devour and encompass, to rule them all, or at least ourselves, or at least keep warm against the coming upstate NY winter, to reclaim some modicum of glorious and even arrogant power over our own lives, to not get old, and swollen, and engorged like a snake eating our own selves.
+It was too la--